 - Is the soil well-draining?
 Soils that hold water can cause root rot.
 A well-draining soil will result in excess water draining out the bottom of the pot when you fully saturate it when watering.
 If it takes a long time to drain, or there is no draining when you water, you will need to repot in a well-draining mix.

-Lack of light can also be a cause of brown spots, however this factor contributes to overwatering issues.
-When your FLF is in adequate sunlight, the soil will dry better and the leaves will be able to produce enough energy to help keep the plant in full health.
-FLFs are full-sun plants in nature, but can still grow indoors.
+Lack of light can also be a cause of brown spots, however this also contributes to overwatering issues.
+When your FLF is in adequate sunlight, the soil will dry better and the leaves will be able to use more of the water it receives through photosynthesis, keeping it healthy.
+FLFs are full-sun plants in nature, but can still grow in shade.
 Be sure to put your Fiddle in a location where it receives bright, indirect light at the very least.
+If you can’t give your FLF more sunlight, consider placing a grow light near it to improve its health and growth.

 How to Identify a FLF lacking light: